In this guide

 Independent experts do not have any connection with or interest in one part or side of the case or another.
 They are expected to give their opinion based only on their expertise and experience.

 For this reason, independent experts can provide objective evidence in cases which involve a wide ranging factual or contextual dispute.

-We may need the independence and objectivity of an expert if the case is about the conduct or practice of one or more nurses, midwives or nursing associate, and we have reason to believe that the local investigation may not have been adequate or credible.
+We may need the independence and objectivity of an expert if the case is about the conduct or practice of one or more nurses, midwives or nursing associates, and we have reason to believe that the local investigation may not have been adequate or credible.

 Investigating health concerns

 When we investigate health concerns, we may often need the opinion of an independent medical expert.
 This could be because of their specialist knowledge, their independence, or for both reasons.

 For example, although we’ll usually ask for information from the nurse, midwife or nursing associate’s GP or treating specialist, the therapeutic relationship might make it difficult for them to give us an independent opinion about the nurse, midwife or nursing associate’s health, or how it could affect their fitness to practise.
 This can be particularly difficult if nurse, midwife or nursing associate doesn’t have insight into their condition, or isn’t engaging well with local services.

 Sometimes, we may need evidence about how health conditions can pose risks to patients, or comprehensive evidence on untreated or complex illnesses, meaning we need the specialist knowledge of an expert.

 When we get a report from a medical expert, they’ll give us evidence of the nurse, midwife or nursing associate’s health condition using an International Classification of Disease (ICD) diagnosis.
 We will also need a clear picture of how any symptoms may present, and how this could impact on the nurse, midwife or nursing associate’s clinical duties.
 The expert will need to help us understand, any risk to patients, any risk of relapse, and what support the nurse, midwife or nursing associate may need to help them return to safe practice.

 Expert evidence about a patient’s death or serious harmBack to top